cognimbus/nimbus.docs/docs/source/api-gateway.rst

 General
 -------

-Create a token in the admin profile when logged in to your organization on Cogniteam Cloud Platform.
+Create a token in the admin profile when logged in to your organization on the Cogniteam Cloud Platform.

-Assuming the base URL for the API is https://api.cognimbus.com/api/v1.
+The base URL for the API is https://api.cognimbus.com/ApiGateway

 Login to API
 ------------